Lake Bosomtwi

 Getting there

-There is a tarred road that gives access to the lake from the direction of Kumasi, it rises in elevation over the rim around the lake and down into the lake ending at the first village Abono.
-There is a small fee to be paid at a community mounted entry point.
+There is a tarred road that gives access to the lake from the direction of Kumasi; it rises in elevation around the lake’s rim and descends into the lake, ending at the first village, Abono.
+There is a small fee to pay at a community-maintained entry point.

-It is seen as taboo to use a regular dugout canoe or for metal or iron to touch the lake surface (i.e. modern boats, even though there are a couple that traverse the lake), because of this a very different type of boat is used by the fisherman in the lake, it is a large plank of wood that they sit on top of and use their hands, or plates in their hands to propel themselves.
+It is considered taboo to use a regular dugout canoe or to have metal or iron touch the lake surface (i.e., modern boats, even though a couple traverse the lake); because of this, a very different type of boat is used by the fishermen on the lake.
+It is a large plank of wood that they sit on top of and use their hands, or plates in their hands, to propel themselves.

-The lake level continues to rise, and because of this the villages have had to keep moving up the hillside.
-You will notice that the villages often times have a number after the name which indicates how many versions of the village there have been.
-You will see tree trunks coming out of the water because of this also.
+The lake level continues to rise, so the villages have had to keep moving up the hillside.
+You will notice that the villages often have a number after their names, indicating how many versions of the village there have been.
+You will see tree trunks coming out of the water because of this.

 Nearby Attractions